 Spinach Feta Wraps

-Featured in Plant-Based Meals Full of Flavor.
+Category: Plant-Based Meals Full of Flavor

 Stuff tortillas with spinach and feta, fold, and pan-fry till crispy.
 Hurriedly-made yet so tasty in 20 minutes.